rz4/MinoTauro/README.md

       (.step optimizer))))
 ```

-HyTorch works alongside PyTorch's abstractions providing a more functional style for
+MinoTauro works alongside PyTorch's abstractions providing a more functional style for
-programming computational graphs.
-HyTorch also includes threading macros to define more complex models.
+defining computational graphs.
+MinoTauro also includes a library of specialized threading
+macros to define more complex models.

 In the above example, we show the use of the macro `defsigmod` which takes its arguments and
 defines a PyTorch `Module` class.
 The `components` used by the module during forward